The Bravery: Reunion (2021–present)

 On July 31, 2021, the band posted a notice to their website and social media, hinting at a return.
-The Bravery would reunite for show a at Rickshaw Shop in San Francisco in late 2021.
+The Bravery would reunite for a show at Rickshaw Shop in San Francisco in late 2021.

 In September 2021, the band were announced on the bill for the Corona Capital Festival in Mexico City alongside Tame Impala and Twenty One Pilots.

-On January 17, 2023, the band were announced on the bill for Just Like Heaven festival in Pasadena, Ca. The band's first major US music festival in over a decade.
+On January 17, 2023, the band were announced on the bill for the Just Like Heaven festival in Pasadena, California.
+The festival appearance marked the band's first in the United States for over a decade.

 Collaborations

 While recording the Bravery's Stir the Blood album, Sam Endicott and John Hill co-wrote three songs for the Shakira album She Wolf (2009), including the single "She Wolf" and "Men In This Town".
 "She Wolf" peaked at No. 1 in Latin America, No. 2 in Germany, Ireland, Italy, Estonia and Spain, No. 3 in Switzerland and Austria, No. 4 in the UK, France and Greece, No. 5 in Canada and Belgium, No. 6 in Finland, No. 9 in Japan as well as No. 11 in the US.
 The third song "Devoción" is featured on Shakira's 2010 Spanish album Sale El Sol.
-Bravery drummer Anthony Burulcich plays drums on Shakira's song "Tu Boca" on the album Sale El Sol.
+Bravery drummer Anthony Burulcich played drums on Shakira's song "Tu Boca" on the album Sale El Sol.

 Endicott, Hill and artist Santigold co-wrote "Monday Morning", a song for Christina Aguilera's album Bionic (2010).
-Dan Martin of the NME wrote in his album review of Bionic, "Perhaps best of all is ‘Monday Morning'.
-Written with Santigold and The Bravery’s Sam Endicott, it’s a Day-Glo disco jam that sounds like Gwen Stefani doing ‘Borderline’."
+Dan Martin of the NME wrote in his album review of Bionic: "Perhaps best of all is 'Monday Morning'.
+Written with Santigold and The Bravery's Sam Endicott, it's a Day-Glo disco jam that sounds like Gwen Stefani doing 'Borderline'."